Look-Ahead Removal for Top-Down Tree Transducers

-Thus, to determine an ancestral bound for $M$, we are interested in a node $u$ of a $\Sigma$-context $C$ and in two computations of $M$ on the path from the root to $u$, one with input $C[p_1]$ and the other with input $C[p_2]$.
-The idea is, roughly, to find two ancestors $\bar{u}$ and $\tilde{u}$ of $u$ in $C$ where each of these computations is in a cycle (i.e., arrives in the same state at $\bar{u}$ and $\tilde{u}$), and then to pump the part of $C$ between $\bar{u}$ and $\tilde{u}$, leading to an infinite $\diff(M)$.
-For this it is technically helpful to build a graph $G_M$ of which each path captures two such computations: $(q_1,u,\#)\in\blk_{C[p_1]}(v_1)$ and $(q_2,u,\#)\in\blk_{C[p_2]}(v_2)$, cf. Lemma~\ref{lm:path_in_graph}.
+Thus, to determine an ancestral bound for $M$, we are interested in a node $u$ of a $\Sigma$-context $C$ and in two computations of $M$ on the path from the root of $C$ to $u$, one with input $C[p_1]$ and the other with input $C[p_2]$.
+The idea is, roughly, to find two ancestors $\hat{u}$ and $\bar{u}$ of $u$ in $C$ where each of these computations is in a cycle (i.e., arrives in the same state at $\hat{u}$ and $\bar{u}$), and then to pump the part of $C$ between $\hat{u}$ and $\bar{u}$, leading to an infinite $\diff(M)$.
+For this it is technically helpful to build a graph $G_M$ of which each path captures two such computations: those corresponding to $(q_1,u,\#)\in\blk_{C[p_1]}(v_1)$ and $(q_2,u,\#)\in\blk_{C[p_2]}(v_2)$ according to Lemma~\ref{lm:blink}(3).
 The pumping of $C$ then corresponds to the repetition of a cycle in the graph $G_M$.
-In this graph, we have to distinguish between the case that $u$ is on or off the spine of $C$, where the spine of a context $C$ is the path from the root to the unique occurrence of $\bot$.
+In this graph, we have to distinguish between the case that $u$ is on or off the spine of $C$, where the spine of a context $C$ is the path from the root to the unique occurrence of $\bot$ (as in the proof of Lemma~\ref{lm:new_not_ancestor}).
 Formally, for $C\in\C_\Sigma$, the \emph{spine} of $C$ is the set $\spi(C)=\{u\in V(C)\mid C/u\in\C_\Sigma\}$.

+For an introduction to the pumping technique using a graph, the reader is advised to study the proof of Lemma~\ref{lm:range_bound}, where each path of the graph captures just one computation of $M$, corresponding to $(q,u,\#)\in\lk_s(v)$.
+For the notion of a directed edge-labeled graph see Section~\ref{sec:prelim}.

 For the dtla $M$, we define a finite directed edge-labeled \emph{dependency graph} $G_M$ whose nodes are all 3-tuples $(q_1,q_2,b)$ with $q_1,q_2\in Q$ and $b\in\{0,1\}$, and whose edge labels are in $R\times R\times \Nat_+\times\Delta_\B^*\times\Delta_\B^*$, more precisely, in the finite set of all 5-tuples $(r_1,r_2,j,z_1,z_2)$ such that $r_1,r_2\in R$, $j\in[\rk(a)]$ for some $a\in\Sigma$, and $z_i\in \Delta_\B^*$ is a branch of the right-hand side of $r_i$ for $i=1,2$.
 The boolean $b$ is called the \emph{type} of the node; intuitively, $b=1$ stands for ``on the spine'', and $b=0$ for ``off the spine''.
 The edges of the dependency graph $G_M$ are defined as follows, together with its ``entry nodes''.